estruyf/blog-content/content/posts/2021-07-24-devhack-authentication-for-azure-web-pubsub-with-azure-functions.md

 Inside the function, the OAuth token is retrieved from the request headers, decoded, and validated.

-{{< blockquote type="Info" text="You can find a sample version of the function on my sample repository [Azure auth function for Web PubSub](https://github.com/estruyf/azure-samples/tree/main/azure-pubsub-azurefunctions)." >}}
+{{< blockquote type="info" text="You can find a sample version of the function on my sample repository [Azure auth function for Web PubSub](https://github.com/estruyf/azure-samples/tree/main/azure-pubsub-azurefunctions)." >}}

 The function's code decodes the OAuth token and uses the user's object ID to request an Authentication Token URL from the Web PubSub service.
 When a URL is retrieved, it gets returned.
 This URL can be used within your client-side application to open the WebSocket.